-After a decision is made that a report of child abuse is confirmed, DHS makes a determination about whether the report must be placed on the Child Abuse Registry.
+After a decision is made that a report of child abuse is confirmed, the DHS makes a determination about whether the report must be placed on the Child Abuse Registry.

 When a report of child abuse is placed on the Child Abuse Registry, the child's name, the names of the child's parents, and the name of the perpetrator of the abuse are all entered into the Registry.
-Placing the name of a person responsible for the abuse of a child on the Registry may affect employment, registration, and licensure opportunities for that person.
+Placing the name of a person responsible for the abuse of a child on the Registry may affect or limit current or future employment or academic opportunities, registration, and licensure for that person.

 "Founded" reports must be placed on the Child Abuse Registry.
-A report that is not confirmed cannot be placed on the Registry.
-A report of child abuse that is confirmed must be placed on the Registry as a founded report under any of the following circumstances:
+A report that is "not confirmed" cannot be placed on the Registry.
+A report of child abuse that is "confirmed" must be placed on the Registry as a founded report under any of the following circumstances: